 It’s one thing to have a soft spot in your heart for tradition and wax ever so nostalgically.
 It’s quite another to be stuck in a time warp when it comes to artificial Christmas trees.
 It’s amazing how some people still think an artificial tree has needles that resemble the bristles of a toilet brush.
 There have been numerous advances in artificial tree design, texture, appearance and upkeep.
 Check this close-up photo and see for yourself

-For 2007, a major retailer is selling a 6-7’ live Christmas tree for $179.00.
-To add 600 lights to that tree would cost around $84.
+For 2014, a major retailer is selling a 6-7’ live Christmas tree for $199.00.
+To add 600 quality lights to that tree would cost around $180.
 And while some holiday moments are priceless, others can save you a tidy sum.
-In fact, a pre lit artificial Christmas tree will pay for itself in 1.25 years.
+In fact, a pre lit artificial Christmas tree will pay for itself in 2 seasons.
 Something to think about since that will give you more to spend on gifts for your loved ones.

 Live Christmas trees rarely ever go on sale—unless it’s really last minute or it’s a tree on its last legs.
 With artificial trees, when you find the tree that you want, buy it right then.
 Chances are that if you like it so will everyone else.
 The best trees do not go on sale; the best trees are sold out before Thanksgiving.

 Mistake #9: Are you “clickaphobic” when buying your tree?

 Are you reluctant to buy online compared to seeing a tree in person?
 Think about this for a moment…why would you buy a Christmas tree from a local store that has only 5 models of trees and 3 heights in each tree?
 With artificial trees, the best selection, quality and newest innovations are almost always found online first.
 What’s more, you can check out each and compare them all in the comfort of your own home.